Simhyeon/r4d/docs/macro_syntax.md

 **Define is not evalued on declaration**

-Definition's body can include any macro invocation in itself, thus wrong argument declaration cannot be detected at the time of definition.
+Definition's body can include any macro invocation in itself, but wrong macro use inside definition cannot be detected at the time of definition.
 To make matters worse, arguments doesn't have any types either.

 ```